Proconsul: Roman Empire

 The more important provinces, which could not with ease or safety be entrusted to the government of annual magistrates, [Augustus] reserved for his own administration: the rest he distributed by lot amongst the proconsuls; but sometimes he made exchanges, and frequently visited most of both kinds in person.

 Augustus decreed that the governors of the senatorial provinces would receive the title proconsul, regardless of whether they had served as praetor or consul.
 These were chosen by lot, with the result ratified by the Senate.
 In the imperial provinces, the emperors appointed governors who held the title of legatus Augusti pro praetore, or pro-praetor, regardless of what position they had held previously.

 A passage in the New Testament notes that cases might be judged by a proconsul: "If therefore Demetrius and the artisans with him have a complaint against anyone, the courts are open, and there are proconsuls; let them bring charges there against one another."
 Notitia Dignitatum, an early fifth-century imperial chancery document, mentions three proconsuls but no propraetors.
 These outranked vicars in precedence, though administratively they were subordinates like all governors.
 They governed the provinces of: Asia, comprising the central part of the western Anatolian coast; Achaea, comprising the Peloponnese and most of Central Greece; and Africa, the northern part of modern Tunisia.

-In leadership theory

-Although "proconsul" is an official title only with respect to magistrates of ancient Rome, the word has also been applied to various British, U.S., and French officials.
-In the modern context, it is rarely a compliment.
-The terms satrap (from Persian) and viceroy (from French) are both used in a similar way.

-Despite the gulf between ancient and modern proconsuls, writer Carnes Lord has proposed a single definition to allow the phenomenon to be analyzed in the context of leadership theory: "delegated political-military leadership that rises in the best case to statesmanship."
-South African historian John Benyon defines a proconsul as a leader with "semi-independent and extraordinary capacity to shape the periphery" of an empire.

-Modern writing on leadership tends to stress the distinction between "administration" on the one hand and "policy" on the other.
-This emphasis can be traced to an essay by Woodrow Wilson written in the late 19th century.
-In earlier epochs, it was common for leaders to combine the two roles.
-Since this is no longer the case, specific terminology is required to describe such officials.

-In his classic study, Max Weber distinguished among three modes of legitimate governance: traditional, rational-legal, and charismatic.
-In the form of bureaucracy, the rational-legal mode is dominant in the modern world.
-But a modern proconsul may also resort to aristocratic, or charismatic, leadership.

-In the Roman Republic, a proconsul was typically a former consul and thus an experienced commander-in-chief.
-Having held the Republic's highest office, he was a statesman as well as an administrator.
-Rome's patrician class was prepared to exercise aristocratic leadership, both civil and military.